ipa-lab/InferlogHolmes-Appendix/README.md

 ## Run InferLog Holmes

 Follow the instructions in [StudyReproduction/readme.md](StudyReproduction/readme.md) to setup the docker image used in the study and test the application in a reproducible environment.
+Alternatively follow [InferLogHolmes/readme.md](InferLogHolmes/readme.md) to build and run InferLog Holmes from scratch.

 ## Study Analysis
 ### Main Analysis